The YF-12 RC rocket glider kit

 - You may use 320 grit sandpaper and a sanding block to round the edges of the foam before further assembly.
 Round all edges of the wing at this time except for the flat part where the intake cone will be mounted.
 Go slowly and take your time.
 Round the leading and trailing edges of the vertical stabilizers at this time as well.

 - Once the sanding is finished wrap blenderm tape completely around the forward horizontal wing joint near the neck, it will help support and hide the joint.

-- The body tubes are pre-cut for the wing slot except for where the coupler is glued, they are shipped with foam inbetween to keep the slot open, the tube tends to flatten a bit once cut, leave the foam in place till ready to glue the wing in.
+- The body tubes are pre-cut for the wing slot except for where the coupler is glued.
 Glue the two body tubes together.
-The body tubes are marked with an arrow, make sure you align the two tubes so that the arrows are aligned so that the marking wing slots are correctly aligned. **Note, the tube with the rail buttons will be the rear of the model.
+The body tubes are marked with an arrow, make sure you align the arrows so that the wing slots are correctly aligned. **Note, the tube with the rail buttons will be the rear of the model.

 - Once the glue is set, using multiple light cuts slowly cut the body tube slot through the tube and coupler to make a complete slot.
-You can do it freehand, it took a little bit of time but if you go slow and make multiple passes a little at a time will yield the best result.
+Go slow and make multiple passes a little at a time.
 Test fit the a spare piece of foam into the slot to make sure the wing will install easily.